-- configure <machdep> : runs a configure script (based on Autoconf) with some settings to emulate a more portable system, removing optional code features that could prevent Frama-C from parsing the sources.
-Currently still depends partially on the host system, so many features are not disabled. - make-path (for Frama-C developers): to be used when Frama-C is not installed in the PATH; adds a frama-c-path.mk file that is used by the Makefile generated by make-template. - flamegraph: opens a $flamegraph^1$ to visualize which functions take most of the time during analysis with Eva. - summary : for monitoring the progression of multiple analyses defined in a single Makefile.
+configure <machdep> : runs a configure script (based on Autoconf) with some settings to emulate a more portable system, removing optional code features that could prevent Frama-C from parsing the sources.
+Currently, it still depends partially on the host system, so many features are not disabled.

+- flamegraph: opens a $flamegraph^2$ to visualize which functions take most of the time during analysis with Eva. - summary: for monitoring the progression of multiple analyses defined in a single Makefile.
 Presents a summary of the analyses when done.
 Mostly useful for benchmarking or when dealing with several test cases.